Token Plan

 Note

-Manual Scrapers (non-AI) use tokens based on runtime and bandwidth.
+Manual Scrapers and Unblocker consume tokens based on two factors: runtime and bandwidth.

 Usage TypeDescriptionConversion Rate